What are your dating deal-breakers?

 Top or bottom?

-The deal-breaker is this question.
+The deal-breaker isn’t whatever the answer is, the deal-breaker is the question itself.
 I don’t want a binary discussion about this is what we do or don’t do in bed.
-I like guys who are up for anything, who want to try new things, and are relaxed enough that sex is fun and a bit of a giggle, not some rigid role-play.
+I like guys who are up for anything, who want to try new things, and are relaxed enough to understand that sex is fun and a bit of a giggle, not some rigid role-play.